 The Beacon Conference was established in 1993 to recognize, celebrate, and showcase the academic achievements of outstanding students at community colleges in the mid-Atlantic region.
 The conference is held each year on the first Friday in June, and it encompasses a wide range of disciplines (see "Beacon 2015 Submission Guidelines").

-Students work with faculty mentors from their colleges to prepare and submit papers that demonstrate outstanding scholarship and originality.
+Students work with faculty mentors from their colleges to prepare and submit research papers that demonstrate outstanding scholarship and originality.
 Submitted papers are then read and ranked by community college professors with expertise in a particular discipline.
-The top three papers in each category are selected for presentation at the conference.
+The top three papers in each panel are selected for presentation at the conference.
 Student presentations on each panel are judged on originality and quality of research, written work, and oral presentation by a judge from a four-year college or an expert from a renowned institution in the field.
-The judge for each category chooses the most outstanding presenter.
-Outstanding presenters and their faculty mentors are recognized at the closing session of the conference, and they receive $100 awards.
+The judge for each panel chooses the most outstanding presenter.
+Outstanding presenters and their faculty mentors are recognized at the closing session of the conference, and each receive $100 awards.

-Beacon 2014 will be held on June 6 at Ulster County Community College in Stone Ridge, NY.
-View the program here.
+Beacon 2015 will be held on Friday, June 5 at Rockland Community College in Suffern, NY.

 The Beacon Conference logo was designed by Chutipan Singtokaew www.designbyjam.com.